-&lt;sup>2 For the purpose of these Guidelines, "shares" includes any right, option or interest in respect thereof.
+&lt;sup>1 For the purpose of these Guidelines, "shares" includes any right, option or interest in respect thereof.

-- 1.05 In relation to the making available of unlisted capital market products to sophisticated investors in Malaysia and persons outside Malaysia, the following guidelines are superseded: - (a) Guidelines on Wholesale Funds, - (b) Guidelines on the Offering of Structured Products, - (c) Guidelines on Private Debt Securities, - (d) Guidelines on Sukuk; and - (e) Guidelines on the Offering of Asset-backed Securities. - 1.06 These Guidelines are in addition to and not in derogation of any other guidelines issued by the SC or any requirements as provided for under securities laws. - 1.06A To assist with the interpretation of the requirements under these Guidelines and their application, Guidance has been inserted, where appropriate.
+- 1.05 In relation to the making available of unlisted capital market products to persons described in paragraph 1 of Part 1, Schedule 5 of the CMSA, the following guidelines are superseded: - (a) Guidelines on Wholesale Funds, - (b) Guidelines on the Offering of Structured Products, - (c) Guidelines on Private Debt Securities; - (d) Guidelines on Sukuk; and - (e) Guidelines on the Offering of Asset-backed Securities. - 1.06 These Guidelines are in addition to and not in derogation of any other guidelines issued by the SC or any requirements as provided for under securities laws. - 1.06A To assist with the interpretation of the requirements under these Guidelines and their application, Guidance has been inserted, where appropriate.
 Any action or conduct which departs from the Guidance will be taken into account by the SC in determining compliance with these Guidelines. - 1.07 The SC may, upon application, grant an exemption from or a variation to the requirements of these Guidelines if the SC is satisfied that- - (a) such variation, if granted is not contrary to the intended purpose of the relevant provision in these Guidelines; or - (b) there are mitigating factors which justify the said exemption or variation. - 1.08 The approval for exemption or variation under paragraph 1.07 above must be obtained prior to lodgement. - 1.09 Failure to comply with the requirements of these Guidelines will be taken into account in the fit and proper assessment of the licensed and registered persons.